luciebinder/ws-openness-2025/general-information/overview.md

 This template is supposed to be used as a starting point to generate your own course.
 Simply add your content or adapt the preexisting resources, adapt the structure to your liking, and upload the whole thing into an online GitHub repository, and your course website will be created automatically.
 ```

-## How to Reach the Content Creators
+## How to reach the content creators

 If you have questions about course content, feel free to [open an issue](https://github.com/luciebinder/ws-openness-2025/issues) on the GitHub repository, and I will try and get back to you as soon as possible or simply shoot me an e-mail!